Solve the Flash Flood “Over-Alerting” Problem with Clearer Insights

 Flash flooding is one of the top weather-related killers in the world.
 And with so many variables to consider when assessing this risk, alerting at the right time and right place isn’t easy.

-Baron has a newly derived real-time risk dataset that can provide accurate and advanced notice down to street level where a life-threatening event is likely to occur.
+Baron developed a newly derived real-time risk dataset that can provide accurate and advanced notice down to a street level where a life-threatening event is likely to occur.

 Birmingham, AL is no stranger to flash floods.
-There have been two fatal events in the city in just the past six months.
-On March 16, 2022, an afternoon deluge turned streets into rivers within minutes across the Five Points district, catching many by surprise.
+There were two fatal events in the city only six months apart in 2022.
+One of them on March 16 turned streets into rivers within minutes across the Five Points district, catching many by surprise.

 #Flooding video from Alabama Wednesday.
 Heavy rainfall swept through the region and prompted a flash flood warning in Birmingham. #ALwx #FlashFlood